Tas-sos/agora-sp/website/docs/resources.md

 |:--------------------------:|
 | *Create new resource page* |

-In this new page the `superadmin`, `admin` and `Service Admin` user have to fill a number of fields in order to provide the resource details.
+In this new page the `Superadmin`, `Provider Admin` or`Service Admin` user have to fill a number of fields in order to provide the resource details.

 As you can see, each field has its own detailed description of what kind of data is expected to be filled in by the user.
 For this reason, here we will only mention what are the required fields to be filled in a resource.